By Sally Robertson, BSc

 Healthy spermatozoa that take the right route to achieve fertilization are rare, with many taking the wrong channel and failing to reach the female reproductive cell – the egg.
 To achieve fertilization, a sperm needs to move up the oviduct and then fight its way through the three protective layers of the egg’s surface.
 To access the egg, the sperm uses chemicals and a spike present in the sperm’s head to bore a hole into the egg’s surface while it is propelled by the thrashing flagellum.
 Should a sperm reach this stage and penetrate the three protective layers, it is then engulfed for fertilization and the egg sends a chemical message that makes its surface impenetrable.
 Any other sperm that then reach the egg are repelled.

 Movement of the spermatozoa

 There is little cytoplasm within the sperm and much of it is the DNA.
-The head contains tightly packed DNA while the neck of the sperm contains mitochondria to provide the sperm with energy.
+The head contains the cell’s DNA, tightly packaged into 23 chromosomes, while the neck of the sperm contains mitochondria to provide the sperm with energy.
+At the tip of the head is a package of enzymes that are needed to break down the protective layers that cover the egg’s surface.
 Nearly 1000 sperm are made in the human male testes per second.
 Once released, the sperm can survive for approximately 48 hours.

+The spermatozoon requires a liquid medium that it can move through in order to reach and fertilize the egg.
 The fluid medium into which sperm are released is called semen.
 Semen is made up of several fluids and enzymes secreted by the male reproductive tract.
 It provides nutrition to the spermatozoa and prevents the sperm from being motile due to its thick and alkaline nature.
-The sperm achieve complete motility once they reach the vagina of the female.
+The sperm achieve complete motility once they reach the posterior vagina of the female.